dotnet/EntityFramework.Docs/entity-framework/core/modeling/owned-entities.md

 ## Explicit configuration

 Owned entity types are never included by EF Core in the model by convention.
-You can use the `OwnsOne` method in `OnModelCreating` or annotate the type with `OwnedAttribute` (new in EF Core 2.1) to configure the type as an owned type.
+You can use the `OwnsOne` method in `OnModelCreating` or annotate the type with `OwnedAttribute` to configure the type as an owned type.

 In this example, `StreetAddress` is a type with no identity property.
 It is used as a property of the Order type to specify the shipping address for a particular order.